Get Ready for Test Day

 If you have a documented disability, contact your school’s test center to find out what testing accommodations are available.

 Be sure to bring a photo ID to the test center.
 Your test center may require you to bring other items, so be sure to check with them before test day.

 Prepare for the Test

-Download practice ACCUPLACER tests and sample essay prompts and use the free study app to make sure you’re prepared for the tests.
+Download sample ACCUPLACER questions and sample essay prompts and register to take free practice tests to make sure you’re prepared for test day.

 There are some questions that allow you to use an onscreen calculator; these questions will have a calculator icon in the top-right corner of the screen.
 You’re not allowed to bring a physical calculator into the test center or use handheld calculators on any ACCUPLACER Math test.